ysa23/image-gallery/README.md

 ## Still missing
 * Integration with eslint
-* Storybook
+* Storybook + Tests for UI components
 * Transitions between the screens
-* Tests for UI components (integration with Redux or splitting to smart and dump components)